 Parkside Condominium, Boston.
 Represent the board of trustees in litigation involving unit owners, in interpretation of the condominium's documents, and in municipal issues.

 Union Wharf Condominium, Boston.
-Provided governance services to the board of a 90-unit condominium on the Boston waterfront.
-Representation included interpreting the condominium documents, handling the construction problems of a waterside community, advising on board member fiduciary duties, reviewing contracts with vendors, and responding to unit owners' claims and management of staff.
+Counsel to the board of a 90-unit condominium on the Boston waterfront.
+In addition to interpreting the condominium documents, handling the construction and maintenance problems of a waterside community, advising on board member fiduciary duties, reviewing contracts with vendors, and prosecuting lien actions against unit owners, representation includes litigating and settling a disputed condominium election.

 Millennium Place Ritz-Carlton, Boston.
-Represent the managers of a new construction 132-unit, high-rise residential condominium at the Millennium Place Ritz-Carlton in Boston during transition from developer to unit owner control.
-Matters include litigating over construction of parking garage and other claims for developer construction, engineering, and accounting deficiencies and management agreements with the Ritz-Carlton Hotel Company; addressing residential and commercial units of primary condominium; and advising board.
+Counsel to the managers of a new construction 132-unit, high-rise residential condominium during transition from developer to unit owner control.
+Matters include litigating against the developer over the construction of the parking garage and other claims regarding construction, engineering, and accounting deficiencies; and advising the Board as to management agreements and contracts, relationships between the residential and commercial condominiums, condominium governance and operations, including a successful vote to make the entire condominium smoke-free; and lien lawsuits against unit owners.

 Represented board of managers and property management company in a dispute with unit owners concerning the right to maintain and repair condominium common areas.